bahamas10/smfwatchdog/README.md

 service you would like to monitor.
 For example, an instance of `smfwatchdog` would be running under the `nginx` service, while a different instance of `smfwatchdog` would be running under the `apache` service.
-The watchdog instance would only be responsible for checking the service under which it is running.
+The watchdog instance is only responsible for checking the service under which it is running.

 You can learn more about SMF by reading [smf(5)](http://illumos.org/man/5/smf).